magdaddy/ableton-link-rs/README.md

 ## Remarks

-This is my first shot at wrapping a c++ library for Rust.
-Also, I'm pretty much a c/c++ noob.
+This is my first shot at wrapping a C++ library for Rust.
+Also, I'm pretty much a C/C++ noob.
 So expect some rough edges.

 I'm not totally sure about the all the design choices, especially the `with_app/audio_session_state`- methods.
 If you see a better way, PR's are welcome.